ClementTsang/opal/README.md

 Note that opal was developed and built with:

-- Rust 1.60.0 - it'll probably work with older versions but this is what I tested on
+- Rust 1.60.0 (it'll probably work with some older versions but this is what I tested on)
-- Uses Tailwind 3.0.18
+- Tailwind 3.0.18

 ### Installation